 Thousands of furnished rentals to book online

 Moving to Istanbul is a great decision to make and can be an incredible life experience.
 Once called Constantinople, this city is an important trade route on both land and sea.
 Due to its rich history and unique location the city has a combination of architecture from the Byzantine and Ottoman Empires alike, as well as modern architecture found only in this metropolis.
 Vibrant nightlife, fresh food markets and a culture rich in tradition and sustained values are also part of this ancient town, filled with mystery and unbelievable legacy.
 There are many apartments for rent in Istanbul and finding one can be done in a few simple steps, but be aware that most rentals do not include maintenance and utility costs.
 Even so Istanbul is generally much cheaper than any other major European cities.
 That said, in Istanbul apartments for rent long term usually have an advance deposit of two months, which you should factor in to your budget.
-Whether you are looking for student accommodation in Istanbul or furnished apartments, for a mid or long term contract, you will find your home here on Nestpick.
-Here are a few notes on the city's most popular areas …
+Here are a few notes on the city's most popular regions …

 The historic and magical landscape on the west of the Sea of Marmara has its own unique flair and deep history.
 Occupied by the Romans and the Ottomans in turn, Istanbul possesses mosques and churches side by side, giving this ancient city an inimitable multicultural flavour.
 The best example of this is the ‘Ayasofya’, built as an orthodox church, then later transformed into a mosque before finally being converted into a museum.
 Another example close by is the ‘Sultanahmet Mahallesi’ or 'Blue Mosque', which is widely considered one of the most beautiful mosques in the world.
 The ‘Galata’ tower in the district of Galata/Karaköy is a perfect place for breathtaking views of Istanbul.
 Taksim, known as the tourist centre of Istanbul, offers the 'Taksim Gezi' Park and restaurants for expats and professionals.
 Reina and Supperclub in Beşiktaş are the perfect places for drinks and clubbing.
 Rent prices vary from district to district and can be very expensive.
 Apartments range from €400 to €1000 per month.
 Popular areas to live in for expats are Beyoğlu, which includes Taksim, and Beşiktaş.